typst/typst/docs/src/guides/guide-for-latex-users.md

 `[_underscores_]` and strong emphasis (usually rendered in boldface) by using `[*stars*]` instead.

-Below, there is a comparison between LaTeX commands and their Typst equivalents.
+Here is a list of common markup commands used in LaTeX and their Typst equivalents.
 You can also check out the [full syntax cheat sheet]($syntax).

 | Element          | LaTeX                     | Typst                  | See                      |
 |:-----------------|:--------------------------|:-----------------------|:-------------------------|